jkoschma/genexplain-platform/docs/source/Drug_targets.md

 The three *Top 3 regulators* diagrams (![](media/094b03a9bf23c613aa111e7f3a9c298d.png))visualize the networks for each of the three top master regulators.
 By default, the top regulators are identified upon sorting the *Master regulators upstream
 10* table (![](media/5b3535df9d4879cfc60672fb8ca6a0a4.png)) by the column **Ranks sum** with the lowest rank on top.
 ![](media/image032.png)
 ![](media/image033.png)

 **Tip for working with the diagrams**

-By default network diagrams are shown in the vertical hierarchical layout.
+By default, network diagrams are shown in the vertical hierarchical layout.
 The layout can be interactively changed into horizontal hierarchical, or force directed, or orthogonal layouts as described in diagram layouts.
 Expression data can be mapped on the diagrams as described in the expression mapping section.

 **Results of the promoter analysis**